jamauro/pub-sub/README.md

 Meteor.subscribe('notes.all', { cache: true }) // turns caching on, overriding the global default, and uses the global default cacheDuration
 ```

-`Note:` the rest of the [Meteor.subscribe](https://docs.meteor.com/api/pubsub.html#Meteor-subscribe) API (e.g. `onStop`, `onReady`) works just as you'd expect.
+`Note`: the rest of the [Meteor.subscribe](https://docs.meteor.com/api/pubsub.html#Meteor-subscribe) API (e.g. `onStop`, `onReady`) works just as you'd expect.

-`Note:` Because the data will remain in Minimongo while the subscription is cached, you should be mindful of your Minimongo `.find` selectors.
+`Note`: Because the data will remain in Minimongo while the subscription is cached, you should be mindful of your Minimongo `.find` selectors.
 Be sure to use specific selectors to `.find` the data you need for that particular subscription.
 This is generally considered [best practice](https://guide.meteor.com/data-loading#fetching) so this is mainly a helpful reminder.

 ### Clearing the cache
 Each individual subcription will be automatically removed from the cache when its `cacheDuration` elapses.